 What key characteristics tell you a prospective employee will be a great fit for your company?

-When interviewing candidates, our questions are linked to important parts of our culture to assess and ensure that the prospective employee will be a success.
-These questions help us to learn about their interests in wellness, community involvement and teamwork and checks for intellectual curiosity, enthusiasm, a commitment and passion for Vermont and a demonstrated interest in our corporate mission.
-We watch for our candidates’ reactions to these questions.
-Did their eyes light up as we talk about our mission?
+Our recruitment strategy links our interviewing questions to important parts of our culture that allow us to assess and ensure that the prospective employee will be a success.
+We want to learn about their interests in wellness, community involvement and teamwork, and we check for intellectual curiosity, enthusiasm, a commitment and passion for Vermont and a demonstrated interest in our corporate mission.
+We look for candidates who demonstrate their interest by having studied our corporate website and ask thoughtful questions.
 Were they able to give us examples of their own experiences that connect with our mission and operating philosophy?
 We also watch them react to our culture when taking them on a tour.
 How do they react when we show them our fitness rooms, our green initiatives in our cafeteria?
 It's essential that the prospective employee demonstrates that he or she can contribute meaningfully to our culture and mission.

 What can prospective employees do to get your attention?